aws-samples/amazon-ivs-qos-dashboard-timed-metadata-sample/web/IVSplayer/README.md

 ![Screenshot of playing the test channel](./README_images/section2dot2_2.png)

-Every minute, the sample player also assembles a playback QoS event and send to the the backend.
+Every minute, the sample web player also assembles a playback QoS event and send to the the backend.
 To see the console output for these events, similar as above and

 - Type "sendQoSEvent" in "Filter";